desche42/tv-show-tracker/README.md

 # TV TORRENT AUTO DOWNLOADER

-This is a project to automate tv show torrents download.
+This is a project to help lazy people who like to sit and do nothing, DO EVEN LESS!

 ## TV SHOW SCHEDULE